tztz/setup_linux_box/README.md

 Hello me!

 Are you setting up a new Linux box?
-Then follow these steps!
+Then follow my setup instructions below.

 Note: Never store sensitive data like credentials, etc. in this project!